 the grease reservoir formed in the stub axle tube (the passage the kingpin

 is installed) in the space between the upper and lower bushes.
 The lower

 grease nipple is placed exactly at the reservoir and allows us to fill

-it with grease.
-When suspension goes up and down, the resevoir of grease
+the reservoir with grease.
+When suspension goes up and down, the reservoir of grease

 travels up and down the kingpin.. greasing it and the bushes continually.